DRUG FRENZY

 century--to renegotiate the entire institution of marriage.
 The demon rum

-became what the psychohistorians call a "condensed symbol" of male
+became what the psychohistorians call a "condensed symbol" of

 irresponsibility and female vulnerability--focusing the sense of outrage